 Nevertheless, 3.5 mm/ft scale was consistently adopted in North America and throughout continental Europe, and almost completely abandoned in favour of 4mm/ft scale in Britain, between 1926 and 1939.
 The designation “H0” became associated the smaller scale, and “00” became associated with the larger scale.
 There is a detailed write-up of the development of 00 at the web site of the Double O Gauge Association.

 In 1935, the National Model Railroad Association (NMRA) was founded in North America, and later the organisation chose to define H0 scale as 1:87.1.
 This is 3.5 mm/ft written to one decimal place rather than rounded down to an integer - the difference with 1:87 is negligible for practical model-making.
-The NMRA publishes many standards and recommended practices, and some of these are useful for modelling British H0.
+The NMRA publishes many standards and recommended practices, and some of these are useful for modelling British subjects in H0 scale.

 Meanwhile in Continental Europe, some French modellers used 1:86 scale and referred to it as “00”, while some German modellers proposed a scale of 1:80.
 In 1952, an agreement at the Ruedesheim Conference of European Model Railways Associations decided that the scale of H0 would be 1:87 and its gauge 16.5 mm.
 The Conference became an annual event and a couple of years later it agreed to set up an "Organization of the Model Railway Friends Europe" (MOROP) as an international standards body registered in Switzerland.
 MOROP later changed its full name to “Organization of Model Railroaders and Railway Friends Europe".

 MOROP is formed by several of Europe's national model railway associations.
 Writing this up in March 2018, there are 21 members from 16 countries in Continental Europe, and none from the UK.
-The organisation publishes the NEM series of standards ("norms of model railroaders"), and again some of these are useful for modelling British H0.
+The organisation publishes the NEM series of standards ("norms of model railroaders"), and again some of these are useful for modelling British subjects in H0 scale.

 There are a few RTR railway models described as H0 but built to a different scale, most notably by Rivarossi (Italy) whose European prototype models were for a time to 1:80 rather than 1:87 scale - though their contemporary US prototypes were to 1:87 scale.
 The British outline models by Rivarossi and also Trix Twin (Germany) were around 1:80 scale.
 The usual German scale for no. 0 gauge was (and still is) 1:45, and this may explain why some other (older) German “H0” models were made to 1/90th scale.